 add-cloud), this will allow Juju to automatically detect values from common OpenStack environment variables:

 OS_CACERT: the file containing the cloud’s CA certificate (if needed/present).
 It is now common to install the

 openstackCLI client via a snap.
 In this case the certificate should be found in

 openstack-cloud as the cloud name:

 Cloud Types lxd maas manual openstack vsphere Select cloud type: openstack Enter a name for your openstack cloud: openstack-cloud Enter the API endpoint url for the cloud [https://x.x.x.x:5000/v3]: Enter the filename of the CA certificate to access OpenStack cloud (optional) [/home/ubuntu/cacert.pem]: Auth Types access-key userpass Select one or more auth types separated by commas: userpass Enter region [dev1]: Enter the API endpoint url for the region [use cloud api url]: Enter another region?
-(Y/n): n Successfully read CA Certificate from /home/ubuntu/test_certs/cacert.pem Cloud "openstack-cloud" successfully added You will need to add credentials for this cloud (`juju add-credential openstack-cloud`) before creating a controller (`juju bootstrap openstack-cloud`).
+(Y/n): n Successfully read CA Certificate from /home/ubuntu/test_certs/cacert.pem Cloud "openstack-cloud" successfully added to your local client.

 It is possible to choose more than one authorisation method by separating the values with commas.